top of page

 Funding: SNSF

-Quantification of the total and mesoscale lateral transport of organic carbon from the coast of the Canary Upwelling System to the offshore North Atlantic gyre through the use of high-resolution simulations.
-Development of a new setup based on the coupled physical model ROMS and biogeochemical model NPZD run on a full Atlantic basin telescopic grid with refinement towards the north-western African coast.
-Identification of eddies and filament through the employment of eddy-detection algorithm and the development of a new filament-detection algorithm.
+Quantification of the total & mesoscale lateral transport of organic carbon from the coast of the Canary Upwelling System to the offshore North Atlantic gyre via high-resolution simulations.
+Development of model setup using the physical model ROMS coupled to the biogeochemical model NPZD on a full Atlantic basin telescopic grid.
+Eddy and filament identification.
 Study of the evolution of the tracers in mesoscale eddies through the calculation of 3D composites of eddy tracks.

 Supervisors: Prof Niki Gruber, Dr Matthias Muennich, Dr Zouhair Lachkar